What is British Army Warrior Fitness?

 Practical Analysis

-In this exercise, soldiers pick up a 20kg sandbag from the ground and run 30 metres with it, placing it on a 1.49m platform marker.
+A such exercise would involve soldiers picking up a 20kg sandbag from the ground and run 30 metres with it, placing it on a 1.49m platform marker.
 They must repeat this exercise until they have successfully completed 20 sandbags in fourteen minutes.

 Tactical Athletes